craftzcode/create-craftzcode/README-Old.md

     - Package Manager: `Bun`
     - Update Dependencies in all Workspace: `bun update`

+2. Protect the main branch

-3. Add Husky (Pre-Push) for Automation of Git Push
+   - Option 1: Add Husky (Pre-Commit) for Automation of Git Commit
      - CLI: `bun add --dev husky`
      - Init Husky: `bunx husky init`
      - Add this script inside of `.husky/pre-commit`.
        ```sh
        # Get the current branch name
        current_branch=$(git rev-parse --abbrev-ref HEAD)

        if [ "$current_branch" = "main" ]; then
          echo "Warning: You are about to commit on the 'main' branch."
          read -p "Would you like to create a new branch for these changes? (y/n): " answer

          if [ "$answer" = "y" ] || [ "$answer" = "Y" ]; then
            # Prompt for a new branch name; generate one if none is provided.
            read -p "Enter the new branch name (or leave empty for a generated name): " new_branch
            if [ -z "$new_branch" ]; then
              new_branch="feature-$(date +%Y%m%d%H%M%S)"
              echo "No branch name provided.
 Using generated branch name: $new_branch"
            fi
            # Create and switch to the new branch
            git checkout -b "$new_branch"
            echo "Switched to new branch '$new_branch'.
 Please run your commit again on the new branch."
            exit 1  # Abort the commit so you can commit on the new branch
          else
            # Extra security confirmation before committing on main branch
            echo "You chose to commit on the 'main' branch."
            read -p "Are you absolutely sure you want to commit on main?
 Type 'confirm' to proceed: " confirm
            if [ "$confirm" != "confirm" ]; then
              echo "Commit aborted.
 Please create a new branch or type 'confirm' to commit on main."
              exit 1  # Abort the commit
            fi
            echo "Proceeding with commit on 'main'."
          fi
        fi

        exit 0
        ```
+   - Option 2: Go to the  `Preferences > VS Code Settings` search for the `Git Branch Protection` and add the `main` in the list.

-2. Remove Boilerplates
+3. Remove Boilerplates

     - Delete `page.module.css` and all of code inside of `page.tsx` both on `docs and web`.
     - GIT COMMIT: `git commit -m "refactor(docs|web): delete boilerplates"`

-3. Create a Github Repository
+4. Create a Github Repository

     - Add the github repository to the project and push the main branch.

-4. Add Cursor Rules, Rename Workspace, Configure Typescript & Eslint
+5. Add Cursor Rules, Rename Workspace, Configure Typescript & Eslint

     - Add Cursor Rules